lukebakken/message-queue-presentation/README.md

 * Super happy path.
 No exception handling.
 * Database could be unavailable.
 * Everyone could sign up at once.
+What happens then?
 * What else?

-## Fizzbuzz 2.0!
+## FizzBuzz 2.0!

 Marketing comes back and is very excited about the sign up experience at FizzBuzz.
 But, they'd love it if the new user were sent an email with the current FizzBuzz newsletter, and maybe a text message greeting too.
 Users love that.